-Everyone should receive two cleanings and checkups per year.
+Everyone should receive two dental cleanings and checkups per year.

 Dental checkups and cleanings are essential for laying the foundation of good oral health and establishing the value of receiving routine treatment in an effort to detect potential problems in their early stages.

-Dental hygiene visits are important for keeping teeth and gums clean – especially since some patients have difficulty reaching their back teeth when brushing and flossing.
+Dental cleanings are important for keeping teeth and gums clean and healthy – especially since some patients have difficulty reaching their back teeth when brushing and flossing.
 Cleanings are a gentle and non-invasive method for preserving and maintaining gum health and cleaning around the teeth so that tartar and plaque accumulation are controlled.
 Even if you clean your teeth thoroughly, you will still develop tartar that needs to be removed.
-A form of calcified plaque, tartar cannot be removed by flossing or brushing and must be removed with professional-grade dental instruments.
+A form of calcified plaque, tartar cannot be removed by flossing or brushing and must be removed with professional-grade dental instruments through a dental cleaning.

 Tooth enamel is made of minerals, and when exposed to strong acid, its mineral content (and strength) can be stripped away.
 A naturally occurring mineral, fluoride is scientifically proven to strengthen teeth by attracting minerals to the surface of tooth enamel, which will ultimately help replenish lost mineral content.
 Strong, healthy tooth enamel is key in protecting teeth against cavity causing bacteria.
 Fluoride treatments are quick and easy and involve simply applying a fluoridated varnish or gel to the teeth.